How To Get Old Content Ranking Better

 - Making slideshows that give the basic points.

-- Creating comics about the idea.
+- Creating comics about the concept.

 - Making infographics